bens4lsu/theskinny-publish/Content/blog2/halloween-recap.md

 The bug museum was as fun as I remembered it being, although the â€œtouch for yourselfâ€� part was a bowl full of maggots rather than the hissing cockroaches this time.
 The spot where a huge spider comes out of the wall and scares people is always great fun, and I could have stood there and watched people startle all day long.

-After the museum, we went  back to Slidell, locked the kids in a closet, and went for a delightful sail.  <i>Velvet Elvis</i> has been missing me.
+After the museum, we went  back to Slidell, locked the kids in a closet, and went for a delightful sail.  *Velvet Elvis* has been missing me.
 I need to get out there and give her some love.
 Hopefully, it will be a warm winter, and we'll get to voyage a lot.

 Evening trick-or-treating was nothing especially exciting.
 It was our first year with 100% comprehension of the process and of the rewards, and it was definitely fun seeing how excited the little ones got.